ChaosBeiduo/ImageDiff/README.md

 ## BackEnd
 ### Development Server

-Start the development server on `http://localhost:8000`:
+run`main.python` to start the development server on `http://localhost:8000`: